 If it is a long while since you felt inspired in your job and the workplace is somewhere you’d rather not be, now could be the time to think about a new beginning.

 Inevitably, there will be those who find themselves becoming withdrawn and experiencing loneliness and feelings of frustration, but it doesn’t have to be like this.

+How long it takes to come to terms with being single will be different for everyone.
 Whilst some quiet time can be beneficial, it is equally important to seek out friends and family to support you while you make this transition.

 Eventually, it is hoped you will be able to confront your future with renewed enthusiasm and make plans that will fit in with your lifestyle and resources.
-Asking yourself what you want from the next stage of your life will hopefully set you on a path to feeling complete again.
+Asking yourself what you want from the next stage of your life will hopefully set you on a path towards feeling complete again.

-All these can help you to discover or rediscover aspects of yourself that you had not previously had time to explore.
+All these things can help you to discover or rediscover aspects of yourself that you had not previously had time to explore.
 This will stand you in good stead for the weeks and months ahead as you develop a new outlook and perspective on life.

 There may come a time, regardless of your age, when you feel you would like to start dating again.
 If you’re keen to meet someone who has also lost a life partner, this is a good starting point for the basis of a future relationship.
-What’s more, it also means you don’t have to explain away any awkward background history, which can prove difficult to share with someone who might not be able to relate to your situation.
+What’s more, it also means you don’t have to explain away any sensitive background history, which can prove difficult to share with someone who might not be able to relate to your situation.

 Finding a potential partner should not make you feel guilty.
 Enjoy it as a sense of fulfilment.
-This doesn’t mean you have forgotten your previous spouse; it’s more a case that you’re moving on, but cherishing your memories as you go.
+This doesn’t mean you have forgotten your previous partner; it’s more a case that you’re moving on, but cherishing your memories as you go.

-As you enter this new chapter in your life, see it as an opportunity to grow and expand your vison for the future, building upon the experiences you’ve had so far and the possibility of dreams yet to be fulfilled.
+As you enter this new chapter in your life, see it as an opportunity to grow and expand your vision for the future, building upon the experiences you’ve had so far and the possibility of dreams yet to be fulfilled.